naim0018/naim0018/README.md

   <a href="https://fb.com/mdkazinaim.naim/"><img src="https://img.shields.io/badge/Facebook-1877F2?style=for-the-badge&logo=facebook&logoColor=white" /></a>
 </p>

----

-## 🚀 Summary
+👨‍💻 About Me

-A dedicated **Frontend Developer** with a focus on building responsive, user-centric web applications.
-Proficient in the **MERN stack**, with a keen eye for design and performance.
-Currently seeking opportunities to contribute to innovative tech solutions.
+I'm a Frontend-focused MERN Stack Developer dedicated to building responsive, user-centric web applications.
+My core strength is the frontend — crafting clean, performant, and accessible UIs with React — backed by solid full-stack skills across Node.js, Express, and MongoDB when the project calls for it.
+Currently open to opportunities where I can contribute to innovative, impactful tech solutions.

----

 ## 🛠 Tech Stack